iron0012/tdhopper.com/content/articles/2017-02-14-how-i-quit-my-ph.d.-and-learned-to-love-data-science.md

 Category: Personal Updates
 Date: 2017-02-14 09:03
 Slug: how-i-quit-my-ph.d.-and-learned-to-love-data-science
+Summary: Slides from a talk I gave on data science as a career.

 I recently gave to the [Duke Big Data Initiative](http://bigdata.duke.edu/) entitled _<s>Dr.</s> Hopper, or How I Quit My Ph.D. and Learned to Love Data Science_.
 The talk was well received, and [my slides](https://twitter.com/tdhopper/status/827239362404433922/photo/1) seemed to resonate in the Twitter data science community.